cubiclesoft/php-ext-qolfuncs/README.md

 Target audience:  Users working with matrices.

 Why it should be added to PHP core:  Performant matrix multiplication operations from linear algebra.
+Preliminary testing shows this function to be 46 times faster than the best userland implementation.

 How it should be incorporated into PHP core:  As-is into `ext/standard/math.c`.